Skip to content

 Working with our survey data

-The Money and Pensions Service (MaPS) undertake surveys to support evidence-based decision making for our work on the UK Strategy for Financial Wellbeing.
+The Money and Pensions Service (MaPS) undertake surveys to support evidence-based decision making for our ongoing work on the UK Strategy for Financial Wellbeing.
 The data from the surveys also informs our corporate plan and strategy.

 • Things to think about before applying for access to the data